 Human beings are grateful to those who help them.
-This is a behavior that dates back to cave times, when relying on the help of others was essential.
+This is a behaviour that dates back to cave times when relying on the help of others was essential.

 So an example of a commercial email exploiting this technique could look like this: